Frix-x/klippain-shaketune/docs/macros/vibrations_profile.md

 ## Graphs description

 The `CREATE_VIBRATIONS_PROFILE` macro results are constituted of a set of 6 plots.
-Following are some details about them.
+At the top of the figure you can also see all the detected motor, current and TMC driver parameters.
+These notes are just for reference in case you want to tinker with them and don't forget what you changed between each run of the macro.

 ![](../images/vibrations_example.png)